astronomer/docs/learn/external-python-operator.md

 In this tutorial, you'll learn how to use the [ExternalPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#externalpythonoperator) to run a task that leverages the [Snowpark API](https://www.snowflake.com/snowpark/) for data transformations.
 Snowpark allows you to run queries and transformations on your data using different programming languages, making it a flexible addition to traditional Snowflake operators.

 Snowpark requires Python 3.8, while [Astro runtime](https://docs.astronomer.io/astro/runtime-image-architecture) uses Python 3.9.
-The ExternalPythonOperator will run your Snowpark query in a Python 3.8 virtual environment, allowing you to use a different Python version than Airflow.
+The ExternalPythonOperator will run your Snowpark query in a Python 3.8 virtual environment, allowing you to use a different Python version for your task than in the Airflow environment.
 You can use these same general steps for any use case for running a task in a reusable Python virtual environment.

 ## Time to complete